 Where to eat….

-Tin Shed Brewery -Dowling St , new in town – local beers, cider and food
+Tin Shed Brewery -Dowling St , a new favourite in town – local beers, cider and food

 Chillbillies – Dowling St (8-3 Wed-Sun)